 Shopping mall stalls are a great way of taking a public stand against family violence.
 They can provide information to people who may otherwise not come in contact with services.
 Stall holders may also choose to run a Clothesline Project activity for members of the public to engage in.
 Experience shows that women may disclose their experience of family violence to someone staffing a stall.
-It is highly recommended that stall holders attend Identifying Family Violence Training or have a family violence worker to assist staff the stall.

 A library is a unique environment to have a display as it attracts a broad cross section of the local community and a display takes minimal effort to set up and maintain.
 Unlike a public stall, it does not require staffing.
 You may consider supporting a similar display in a book store.

 Contact your local library to see if they will support a display table containing relevant books (on violence against women, feminism, trauma recovery etc), promotional material and service information.
 Libraries may also choose to support the Clothesline Project by providing paper T-Shirt templates and a guest book for library users to write anti-violence messages.

 Displaying painted T-shirts in the external windows of the library can also be highly effective, particularly if there is a large amount of foot traffic.